Mali Climate

 This month in numbers

-Mali experienced its 2nd warmest April on record in 2026, with an average temperature of 33.15°C, marking an anomaly of +3.1°C compared to the 1961–1990 baseline.
-The period of February–April 2026 also ranked as the 2nd warmest on record, with an average of 29.45°C, an anomaly of +2.7°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April period also ranking as the 2nd warmest globally.
+Mali experienced its 2nd warmest April on record, with an average temperature of 33.15°C, an anomaly of +3.1°C compared to the 1961–1990 baseline.
+This follows a trend of exceptional warmth, as the February–April 2026 period also ranked as the 2nd warmest on record, with an average of 29.45°C, an anomaly of +2.7°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with a +1.1°C anomaly, and the February–April period was also the 2nd warmest globally for land temperatures, with a +1.2°C anomaly.

 What changed